 Rising Coin Game Theory

-Rising Coin is a unique and revolutionary approach to the stock to flow ratio and production cost attribute of a commodity which will result in an unusual supply and demand dynamic.
+Rising Coin is a unique and revolutionary approach to stock to flow ratio and production cost attribute of a commodity, which will result in an unusual supply and demand dynamic.

-The production cost, which is the top price of Rising Coin will be fixed during the day.
+The production cost, which is the top price of Rising Coin, will be fixed during the day.
 If the market price reaches the production cost, instead of moving above it, market price will be limited by fresh supply.
-When the day switches to the next one, Rising Coin production cost will be increased %1 relative to current day, with respect to USD.
+When the day switches to the next one, Rising Coin production cost will be increased 1% relative to previous day, with respect to USD.

-When the demand in the market is high enough to consume all the sellers up to the production cost, new coins will be minted and sold to the market at the production cost.
-As a result, flow will be generated and scarcity will be effected negatively.
-But this only happens when the market is at its highest possible price, so the negative effect of adding supply on price will be quite minimal.
+When the demand in the market is high enough to consume all the sellers up to the production cost, instead of a price spike, new coins will be minted and sold to the market at the production cost.
+As a result, flow will be generated and scarcity will be affected negatively.
+But this can only happen when the market is at its historic ATH, so the negative effect of adding supply on price will be quite minimal.

 We can conclude that although coin supply looks unlimited, it will be exponentially harder to add new supply as time passes.

-The attributes of Production Cost, being on top of the market and increasing with time, will create a psychological effect on traders.
-When they sell low, each day their sell price will move away from the production price.
+The attributes of production cost, being on top of the market and increasing with time, will create a psychological effect on traders.
+When they sell low, each day their sell price will move away from the production cost.
 Traders will have to keep increasing their sell target to keep up with the production cost.

-The expected long term price behaviour will look similar to below image, where market price will diversify from production cost for a while but will always have a tendency to return back to it.
+The expected long term price behaviour will look similar to the image below, where market price will diversify from production cost for a while but will always have a tendency to return back to it.